spec-dev/live-transfers/README.md

 ### 2) Filter the transfer data _on_ your wallet table

 Without filters, the current Spec config would pull _all_ token transfers, which we definitely don't want.
-So let's add some filters so that only token transfers _to or from_ any of the wallets in the `wallet` table are actually sourced.
+Let's add some filters so that only token transfers _to or from_ any of the wallets in the `wallet` table are actually sourced.

 Go into your `project.toml`, and in the "Links & Filters" section, add the following filters: